jpbatz/microbit_tutorial_I/README.md

-# The BBC micro:bit
+# The BBC micro:bit  ### - A tutorial on using by Chalmer Lowe, The Dark Lord of Python!

-### A tutorial on using by Chalmer Lowe, The Dark Lord of Python!
+## MAIN MENU

 [00 - Installation and Preparation](./00_install_and_prep/install.ipynb)